 - Pants are provided and expected to be returned at the end of the season in good condition

 - Moore Orthodontics has provided one complimentary mouth guard for the season, but you may want a backup

-- Coaches are there for the purpose of teaching the fundamentals of the game in a positive manner and will be held to the Coaches Code of Conduct
+- Coaches stress patience and are there for the purpose of teaching the fundamentals of the game in a positive manner and will be held to the Coaches Code of Conduct

 - Seven regular season games, plus a championship tournament called "The Shootout"